gongt108/poke-trainer/README.md

 }
 ```

+## Unsolved Problems

+- Using the keydown event to select menu options

 ## Future Enhancement

-[] Find an API that contains the type weaknesses so that it doesn't have to be hard coded into the JS file.
+- Find an API that contains the type weaknesses so that it doesn't have to be hard coded into the JS file.

-[] Allow users to select their own pokemon in battle
+- Allow users to select their own pokemon in battle